dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Whenever you see a successful person, you only see the public glories, never the private sacrifices to reach them.**
+**When you stop chasing the wrong things you give the right things a chance to catch you.**

-Vaibhav Shah
+Anonymous